opensearch-project/documentation-website/_analyzers/token-filters/word-delimiter-graph.md

 - `XT500` (position 2)
 - `ProXT500` (position 1, no `positionLength`)

-The lack of a `positionLength` attribute means the resulting token graph is invalid for token streams containing multi-position tokens.
+The lack of a `positionLength` attribute results in a token graph that is invalid for token streams containing multi-position tokens.